 Instant Gratification In Salmon Fishing

-While there are clear and proven wild salmon stock enhancement techniques that could easily be successfully used to bolster and develop the existing runs of wild Atlantic salmon in Scotland this game has never ever been one of instant gratification like so much of modern day life.
+While there are clear and proven wild salmon stock enhancement techniques that could easily be successfully used to bolster and develop the existing runs of wild Atlantic salmon in Scotland this game has never ever been one of instant gratification unlike so much of modern day life.
 They say a golf course gives a great insight into the character of a person but I'd say that the salmon river goes one step further.
 It takes skill, tact & patience to lure a wild salmon that's not in the river to feed and that is for me a big part of the challenge.
-Personally I take as much satisfaction from a day or perfect water coverage whether a salmon shows up for an interview or not.
-In saying that a day of perfect water coverage usually always provides at least one enquiry from the underworld!
+Personally I take as much satisfaction from a day of perfect water coverage whether a salmon shows up for an interview or not.
+In saying that a day of perfect water coverage usually always provides at least one serious enquiry from the underworld!